antmarakis/thinkspace/publications.md

 ## 2021

+Antonis Maronikolakis, Hinrich Schütze, and Mark Stevenson.
+2021.
+[Identifying Automatically Generated Headlines Using Transformers](https://www.aclweb.org/anthology/2021.nlp4if-1.1/).
+In Proceedings of the Fourth Workshop on NLP for Internet Freedom: Censorship, Disinformation, and Propaganda, pages 1–6, Online.
+Association for Computational Linguistics.

 Antonis Maronikolakis and Hinrich Schütze.
 2021.
 [Multidomain Pretrained Language Models for Green NLP](https://www.aclweb.org/anthology/2021.adaptnlp-1.1/).
 In Proceedings of the Second Workshop on Domain Adaptation for NLP, pages 1–8, Kyiv, Ukraine.
 Association for Computational Linguistics.

 ## 2020